Display 3D Tools ribbon commands

 Moves the camera position in 3D mode back to its original position and angle.
 This is useful if you lose the image by accidentally moving it out of the view window.

-Hide Selection/Restore Hidden
+Hide Selected/Restore Hidden

 Example